-If you've adopted a pet, chances are she's already been equipped with a microchip.
-Used to make pets owners easier to locate on the unfortunate chance that their pet has run away or been lost, microchips have successfully reunited many missing pets with their people, and have become almost as routine as vaccinations and spaying and neutering.
+If you've adopted a pet from a local shelter, chances are she's already been equipped with a microchip.
+Used to make pets' owners easier to locate on the unfortunate chance that their pet has run away or been lost, microchips have successfully reunited many missing pets with their people, and have become almost as routine as vaccinations and spaying and neutering.
 While most pets have them, many people don't really know exactly how they work.
 So, what are microchips, why are they important, and how do they reunite pets with pet owners?

 What are microchips?

-One common misconception about microchips is that they will be able to tell you where your pet is at all times, like a GPS tracker.
-The only way your pet's location will be known through the use of the microchip is if someone has found your pet and scanned him for a chip, like a veterinarian or an animal shelter employee.
-Of course, they would then need to contact you to let you know that your dog or cat is in their care, which does help locate pet owners, but if your pet goes missing you won't be able to track him as you would, say, an iPhone, using the microchip.
+One common misconception about microchips is that they will be able to tell you where your pet is at all times, like a GPS device.
+The only way your pet's location will be known through the use of the microchip is if someone, like a veterinarian or an animal shelter employee, has found your pet and scanned him for a chip.
+Of course, they would then need to contact you to let you know that your dog or cat is in their care, which does help locate pet owners.
+But if your pet goes missing you won't be able to use the microchip as a tracking device.

 How do microchips work?

-In order for your pet's information to be read during a microchip scan, however, you will need to register his information.
-Otherwise, a scan may identify that your pet is chipped, but with no contact information attached to the chip, there really is no way for you to be reached this way.
+In order for your pet's information to be read during a microchip scan, however, you will need to register his information with the microchip registry.
+Otherwise, a scan may identify that your pet is chipped, but with no contact information attached to the chip there really is no way for you to be reached this way.
 The same goes for outdated information as well, so if your pet's registry is linked to an old phone number or email address that's no longer in use, you should take the time to update this information so that whoever finds your pet will be sure to reach you as soon as possible.

 Why you should microchip

 Microchipping your pet and keeping her information up to date is one of the best ways to ensure that the two of you are eventually reunited should she ever become lost or missing.
-With the exception of very few, all veterinary clinics and animal shelters are equipped with scanners to scan for a microchip, which is usually among the first things these facilities will do after intaking a lost animal.
-Additionally, because each pet is given their own unique identification code, there is no chance that someone would be able to mistake your pet for theirs once the microchip is read.
+With the exception of very few, all veterinary clinics and animal shelters are equipped with scanners to scan for an ID number, which is usually among the first things these facilities will do after intaking a lost pet.
+Additionally, because each pet is given his own unique identification code, there is no chance that someone would be able to mistake your pet for theirs once the microchip is read.